verdaux/BookNotes/Self Help/Assertive.md

 - [ ] I'm really bad at coping with being interrupted.
 - [ ] I am not going to justify why I feel a certain way.
 - [ ] I am an okay person.
+- [ ] I understand but....
+- [ ] I know it's difficult but ...
+- [ ] I know it's not your fault that this happened....